MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 - Number of ARM deployments

-## Inventory, usage, and health data that is collected only for Office 2019, Office 2016, and Office 2013
+## Data that is collected only for Office 2019, Office 2016, and Office 2013

 In Office 2019, Office 2016, and Office 2013, the agent also collects the following  data for Excel, Outlook, PowerPoint, and Word.
 This data is sorted by the worksheet where it appears in Office Telemetry Dashboard.